redkubes/workshops/README.md

 Otomi:

-- Brings a full PaaS (like Heroku) to your own Kubernetes cluster.
-The only thing you'll need to do yourself is build your app image and configure Otomi to use it, which will then do the rest.
+- Brings a full PaaS (like Heroku) to your Kubernetes cluster.
+The only thing you'll need to do is to build your application image and configure Otomi to use it

-- Allows you to use a PaaS on top of K8s without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku.
+- Allows you to use a PaaS on top of K8s without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku

-- Removes the burden of building and maintaining your internal (developer) platform, lowers the burden on operations, and empowers developers to focus on application deployment and management only.
+- Removes the burden of building and maintaining your internal (developer) platform, lowers the burden on operations, and empowers developers to focus on application deployment and management only

 ## About the workshop